anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/02-accessing-linux-system.md

 ### **Conclusion**
 In this chapter, we examined the fundamentals of accessing a Linux system through console and remote methods.
 Remote access, especially via SSH, is a crucial practice in professional settings for efficient server management.

-In the next chapter, we will dive into the Linux File System Structure, covering how to navigate and manage files and directories.

 ---